Robert Kosch

-Robert Paul Theodor von Kosch (5 April 1856 in Glatz (Kłodzko), Prussian Silesia – 22 December 1942) was a Prussian General of the Infantry during World War I.
+Robert Paul Theodor von Kosch (5 April 1856 – 22 December 1942) was a Prussian General of the Infantry during World War I.

 Early life

 Robert was the youngest of ten children of Hermann and Agnes Kosch.
 After attending the Cadet corps, on 23 April 1874 Kosch graduated as a Sekonde-Leutnant in the (4th Lower Silesian) Infantry Regiment No. 51 of the Prussian Army.
 From 1877 to 1880 he studied at the Military Academy.
 On 3 April 1880 he married Gertrude Noeggerath, with whom he had three daughters.